Viola Ross Napier

-Viola Ross Napier (1881–1962) was one of the first two women, along with Bessie Kempton, to be elected into the House of Representatives in the U.S. state of Georgia following the passage of the 19th Amendment to the U.S. Constitution which gave women the right to vote.
+Viola Ross Napier (1881–1962) was, along with Bessie Kempton, one of the first two women elected to the House of Representatives in the U.S. state of Georgia following the passage of the 19th Amendment to the U.S. Constitution which gave women the right to vote.
 Napier was also the first female lawyer to argue in front of the Georgia Court of Appeals and the Georgia Supreme Court.
 In 1993 she was posthumously inducted into the Georgia Women of Achievement.

 Early life

 Viola Felton Ross was born in Macon, Georgia on February 14, 1881.
 Her grandfather from her mother's side was one of the city's founders.
 After graduating in 1901 from Wesleyan College, she became a schoolteacher.
 During her teaching career she met and married a lawyer, Hendley Napier Jr., in 1907.
 They had four children together.
 Shortly after, her husband died as a result of the flu epidemic of 1919.
 After losing both her husband and father-in-law, she decided to go back to school; she attended Judge "Lije" Maynard's night school in Macon, studying to become a lawyer.